chuyennguyenn/FlappyBird_2.0/README.md

    Both Fly Height (how high the bird jumps on tap) and gravity (how fast the bird falls) increase over time, reaching their maximum values after 2 minutes.

+   # How to run

+   Download the zip file, extract to desired folder and run the .exe file

+   # Todo

+   - Add collectible (shield - give immunity, star - give extra point...)
+   - Add ability(really???) to the bird + more playable character